billgreenwald/pgltools/README.md

 ```

 ![pgltools coverage](/Images/Coverage.PNG?raw=true)
-Finds the coverage of file B on file A.  Any overlap of loci are counted in coverage calculation.
+Finds the coverage of file B on file A.  Loci from file B must be fully contained to be counted in coverage calculation.
 Syntax:
 ```
 pgltools coverage [options]
 ```